slim-bean/loki-shell/article/article.md

 All of this information as well as ways you can setup a more elaborate installation can be found here: https://github.com/slim-bean/loki-shell

 **Note:** We will not be changing any existing behaviors around history, **your existing shell history command and history settings will be untouched.** We are hooking command history to duplicate it to Loki via `$PROMPT_COMMAND` in Bash and `precmd` in Zsh, and on the `ctrl-r` side of things we are overloading the function fzf uses to hook the `ctrl-r` command.
-It is safe to try this and if you decide you don't like it follow the steps in the Uninstall section to remove all traces, your shell history will be untouched.
+It is safe to try this and if you decide you don't like it follow the steps in the Uninstall section on the [git repo](https://github.com/slim-bean/loki-shell) to remove all traces, your shell history will be untouched.

 ### Step 1: Install fzf